epinio/docs/docs/howtos/custom_builder_go.md

 ## Basic Concepts and prerequisites

-Before starting it's useful to know some basic concepts around Buildpacks, and have some tools already installed.
+Before starting it is useful to know some basic concepts around Buildpacks, and have some tools already installed.

 You can find in the Buildpack documentation what [stacks](https://buildpacks.io/docs/concepts/components/stack/), [builders](https://buildpacks.io/docs/concepts/components/builder/), and [buildpacks](https://buildpacks.io/docs/concepts/components/buildpack/) are.
 You should also have [`pack`](https://buildpacks.io/docs/tools/pack/) installed, along with `docker` and `skopeo` (to manage OCI artifacts).